jiricekcz/test-train-split-cli/README.md

 Used to manage the assets during the process.
 Main purpose is storage
   - *class MemoryAssetManager* - A simple asset manager that holds the chains in memory as strings using python variables.
 #### DistanceCalculator
-Used to calculate the similarity (distance) between every combination of two chains a fill it into a matrix.
-Handled in such way, that paralelization is an option (both local and remote).
+Used to calculate the similarity (distance) between every combination of two chains and fill it into a matrix.
+This is handled in such a way, that paralelization is an option (both local and remote).
   - *class PairwiseAlignmentDistanceCalculator* - Calculates the distance based on the best pairwise alignment of the two chains.
 Runs **single core only**.
 #### DistanceMatrix
 Used to store the distance data in a matrix form.
 Does not need to be filled sequentially.